DIliushchenko/BI_2021_Python/README.md

 Hello there!
-I'm Dmitrii Iliushchenko, here is my repchik for Python course
+I'm Dmitrii Iliushchenko, here is my repo for Python course at IB 22/23.